-So, instead of shutting yourself in your hotel room at night just because it is raining outside, be brave and head to a local sagra to sample some of the best food in your life and to enjoy an evening surrounded by Italians.
+So, instead of shutting yourself in your hotel room at night just because it is raining outside, be brave and head to a local sagra to sample some of the best food in your life and to enjoy an evening in the company of the locals.

 With Kids: An Italian sagra is a great place to introduce kids to new foods.
-As the dishes served are usually quite cheap, get a few so as to give your children a chance to taste different authentic flavours and textures.
+As the dishes served are usually very inexpensive, get a variety of plates so as to give your children a chance to taste different authentic flavours and textures.

-Count me biased on this one but Italian patisseries have the best sweets and cakes in the world.
-It’s like you’ve died and gone to patisserie heaven!
+Count me biased on this one but Italian patisseries have some of the best sweets, cakes, pastries, and cookies in the world.
+It’s pure sugar heaven!

 The best bit is that the ever so conscious about their weight Italians make their dolci quite small in size.
 Tiny even!
 So, you can have quite a few and still be far, far off the calorie intake that a big slab of English cake provides.

 You don’t need any excuses to eat more than one.
-Try five, six, ten, if you like.
+Try three, five or ten, if you like.
 Call it ‘cultural experimentation’.
 Call it anything.
 Italian desserts and cakes need to be experienced.

 Hence, if you get caught by the rain in Italy, head over to the nearest cafe/patisserie and sample their desserts to your heart’s and belly’s content.
 Take your time!
 Enjoy!